redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Version|v1.0.0
 Description|http://test-network-function.com/testcases/networking/undeclared-container-ports-usage check that containers do not listen on ports that weren't declared in their specification
 Result Type|normative
-Suggested Remediation|ensure the CNF apps don't listen on undeclared containers' ports Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 16.3.1.1
+Suggested Remediation|Ensure the CNF apps do not listen on undeclared containers' ports Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 16.3.1.1
+Exception Process|There is no documented exception process for this.

 ### observability